-On October 4, 2023, Eversource submitted a notice of termination of the Interconnection Agreement ("IA") between PSNH and Great Lakes Hydro American LLC ("Great Lakes Hydro").
-Eversource stated that the IA has been replaced by a standard LGIA, that will be reported in ISO-NE's electric quarterly reports ("EQRs").
-Eversource further stated that PSNH has finalized all billing and invoices and no further work is being done or service being provided under the IA.
-Eversource requested an October 5, 2023 effective date for the termination of the IA.
-Comments on the IA termination filing are due on or before November 2, 2023.
+On November 30, 2023, the FERC accepted Eversource's notice of termination of the Interconnection Agreement ("IA") between PSNH and Great Lakes Hydro American LLC ("Great Lakes Hydro").72 Eversource stated that the IA has been replaced by a standard LGIA that will be reported in ISO-NE's electric quarterly reports ("EQRs").
+Eversource further stated that PSNH had finalized all billing and invoices and no further work was being done or service being provided under the IA.
+The notice of termination was accepted effective as of October 5, 2023, as requested.
+Unless the November 30 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).